Graduate Program Admissions

 Application to The University of Texas at Austin

 Electronic application.
 Available from the ApplyTexas website.
 Online applications are available one year in advance of the semester you are applying.
-If you are applying for fall 2013, the online application will accessible starting on Sept.
-1, 2013.
+If you are applying for fall 2016, the online application will be accessible starting on Sept.
+1, 2015.

 Three Letters of Recommendation.
 Letters of recommendation must be submitted online through the AppyTexas website.
 Please follow these instructions: on page 6 of the electronic application, enter the names, e-mail addresses, and titles of the recommenders; indicate that you are waiving the right to view your letters after they are submitted by answering the associated question on the application for admission.